Audits and Review Engagements are the typical year-end services offered by professional accountants to association and not-for-profit clients.

 The concept of materiality is applied by the auditor both in planning and performing the audit.
 It is also used in evaluating the effect of identified misstatements on the audit and of uncorrected misstatements, if any, on the financial statements and in forming the opinion in the auditor’s report.

-Materiality is calculated in a variety of ways, depending on what is best for your association based on the auditor’s judgement and professional skepticism.
+Materiality is calculated in a variety of ways.
+It depends on what’s best for your association based on the auditor’s judgement and professional skepticism.

 Some examples of calculations used to determine if information is material or not include if it would fall within one of the following ranges: